lucky-mishra-25/AskMyPDF/Readme.md

-# 📚 RAG PDF Chatbot
+# 📚 DocuMind AI

 A professional Retrieval-Augmented Generation (RAG) application built using Streamlit, LangChain, ChromaDB, HuggingFace Embeddings, and Mistral AI.

-This application allows users to upload PDF documents and ask AI-powered questions based on the document content using semantic search and vector retrieval.
+DocuMind AI allows users to upload PDF documents and ask AI-powered questions based on the document content using semantic search and vector retrieval.

 ---